CaptainSwag101/LazyShell/readme.txt

 editor, there are two types of mods: tile mods and solidity mods.
 Example: Croco blowing up the wall in Moleville Mines.
 Example: the green button in Rose Town removing/adding stairs outside.

+"mold"
+An arrangement of tiles that form a complete image (ie. a sprite image).
+A mold is similar to  the orientation of a tilemap, except that sprite molds can either be in a format that arranges the tiles in a grid (gridplane) or a coordinate system (tilemap).
+One or more molds may be contained in a sprite or effect and are used to create a sequence animation.

 "npc"
 Abbreviation for "non-playable character".
 They are basically the